 According to pragmatism research philosophy, research question is the most important determinant of the research philosophy.
 Pragmatics can combine both, positivist and interpretivism positions within the scope of a single research according to the nature of the research question.

 As it is illustrated in the table below, unlike positivism and interpretivism research philosophies, pragmatism research philosophy can integrate more than one research approaches and research strategies within the same study.
+Moreover, studies with pragmatism research philosophy can integrate the use of multiple research methods such as qualitative, quantitative and action research methods.

 |Research approach||Ontology||Axiology||Research strategy|